-This article reviews research on the role social and family policies play for fertility in Sweden.
 Swedish family policies are not directly aimed at encouraging childbirth.
-Their main goal has rather been to support women’s participation in the labour force and to promote gender equality.
-They focus on enabling individuals to pursue their family and occupational pathways without being too dependent on other persons.
-The following measures have helped women to reconcile family and working life: individual taxation and individual-based social-security systems, which make gendered segregation of work and care less attractive for couples; an income replacement based parental-leave system, which gives women incentives to establish themselves on the labour market before considering childbirth; and subsidised child care, which allows women to return to work after parental leave.
-Fertility has fluctuated during recent decades but—as in the other Nordic countries with similar welfare state setups—it has remained well above the European average.
-The Swedish institutional context clearly is conducive to such ‘highest-low’ fertility.
-My review documents the importance of institutional factors in shaping childbearing behaviour and demonstrates some specific impacts of family policies on demographic behaviour.
+Their main goal has rather been to support women’s labor-force participation and to promote gender equality.
+The focus is to strengthen individuals so that they are able to pursue their family and occupational tracks without being too strongly dependent on other individuals.
+The reconciliation of family and working life of women has been facilitated by (i) individual taxation and individual-based social-security systems, which makes it less attractive for couples to pursue gendered segregation of work and care, (ii) an income-replacement based parental-leave system, which gives women incentives to establish themselves in the labor market before considering childbirth, and (iii) subsidized child-care, which allows women to return to work after parental leave.
+Fertility has fluctuated during recent decades but, as in the other Nordic countries with a similar welfare-state setup, it has stayed well above the European average.
+The Swedish institutional context clearly is conducive to such “highest-low” fertility.
+In this review, I provide evidence that institutional factors appear to be far more decisive than cultural ones in shaping childbearing behavior, and demonstrate some specific impacts of family policies on childbearing dynamics.

 Place, publisher, year, edition, pages

 Stockholm: Sociologiska institutionen , 2007. , 22 p.

 Stockholm Research Reports in Demography, ISSN 0281-8728 ; 0281-8728

 Sociology (excluding Social work, Social Psychology and Social Anthropology)